Important Info For Residents, Condo Owners, And Buyers...

 No final ordinances have been passed as of this writing, but the trend clearly shows a push toward limiting or eventually phasing out short-term rental use in some areas previously protected by the Minatoya designation.

-In early 2025, Mayor Bissen stated that the original intent of each development would be reviewed, and if it was built as workforce housing (which approximately 2,000 units allegedly were), the county would attempt to rescind the Minatoya exemption, meaning that only long term and owner occupant uses would be permitted.
+In early 2025, Mayor Bissen stated that the original intent of each development would be reviewed, and if it was built as workforce housing (which approximately 2,000 units were), the county would attempt to rescind the Minatoya exemption, meaning that only long term and owner occupant uses would be permitted.

 The Mayor also announced that non-workforce Minatoya complexes could apply for new hotel zoning, making them legal according to the letter of the law.